 - Specify your role and clarify any assistance needed.

-If you are experiencing an actual mental health emergency and need immediate assistance call:
+If you are experiencing a mental health emergency and need immediate assistance call:

 1-866-260-8000 ADAPT Community Solutions Crisis Line